DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/dmsWithTs.rst

 This created transformation with the unique transformation ID *NNN* (e.g., 1).

 By default this transformation uses *Metadata* information to obtain the input files using the ``InputDataAgent``.
-Instead we can also just add files manually with the :doc:`dirac-transformation-add-files
-</AdministratorGuide/CommandReference/dirac-transformation-add-files>` command and using the list we created previously,
-replace NNN by the ID of the transformation that was just created::
+Instead we can also just add files manually with the :ref:`dirac-transformation-add-files` command and using the list we created previously, replace NNN by the ID of the transformation that was just created::

   [diracuser@dirac-tuto ~]$ dirac-transformation-add-files NNN trans01.lfns